mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 ### 4) Inference <!--(put this before at 2) (3) -->

 Nothing new here.
 For each task, I provide the test input grid tokens to the transformer and ask it to predict the output (like an LLM).
-This is faster than transductive approaches since the model doesn't do computations on the example pairs during inference time.
+This is faster than ~~transductive approaches~~ models that take in all the grids in the task (transductive was wrongly used here) since the model doesn't do computations on the example pairs during inference time.
 Benefits of using per-task embedding (same embedding for even the )

 I also do use augmentation during inference - this is called AAIVR - like most recent approaches on ARC-AGI.
 This is the one part of my model that is not "bitter lesson" pilled.
 Obviously, I hate it.
 My main focus next will be to remove this.
 I am confident of being able to do so without losing performance.